jones58/brutalist-map/README.md

 - added a description of what brutalism is in a popup when clicking on the description of the map.
 - score of 100 for accessibility on Google Lighthouse.
 - shared with the world (friends, reddit, email, twitter)
+- I found it difficult to edit the site when I came back to it, so I decided to split the js file into two files, one for the map and one for the popup to make it easier to edit.

 ## TODO:

-- Fix clicking on map not working.
+- add markers on top of map based on geojson.

-- Split into different js files for easier editing, potentially also css files.
 - Tooltips on hover over feature.
   -maybe onHover function that runs similar to the onclick one, where feature etc.
-- Different colour marker for if visited

-  - change marker color based on if feature exists in local storage
+- Different colour marker for if visited, change marker color based on if feature exists in local storage
-  - if in local storage etc.

 - Test for different screen sizes.

+- Improve SEO.

 - Add: https://commons.m.wikimedia.org/wiki/Category:St_Laurence_Church,_Catford + https://www.google.com/maps/@51.506232,-0.0877861,3a,75y,86.2h,103.38t/data=!3m6!1e1!3m4!1sqipjXXyY7azRH5kdluAQeQ!2e0!7i16384!8i8192?entry=ttu